Dental Emergencies in Anchorage, Alaska

-If you think you may be experiencing a dental emergency, call our Anchorage dental clinic immediately at 907-276-7787.
+If you think you may be experiencing a dental emergency, call our office immediately at 907-276-7787.
 Every minute you wait is an unnecessary risk, and there’s never any harm in calling.

 Common Types of Dental Emergencies and How to Deal with Them

 Before we move into the more expansive topic of how to deal with dental emergencies, first let’s have a look at some of the most common types of dental emergencies and how to immediately deal with them before a dentists aid is a possibility.